ktomk/pipelines/doc/DEVELOPMENT.md

 ## Support of Different PHP Versions

-While `pipelines` runs on PHP 5.3.3+, the PHP version when developing and building `pipelines` may differ.
+While `pipelines` runs and builds on PHP 5.3.3+, the PHP version when developing `pipelines` may differ.

 Please see the following table for a break-down based on PHP versions incl. remarks: